abigailswallow/abigail-swallow/content/work/synThread/synThread.md

 Tapping into the experts at Harvard's music school we worked to understand how the elements of music (pitch, valence, key, etc.) get translated into feelings, preferences and abstract ideas.

 ### Data-Driven Exploration
 We simultaneously explored Spotify's API to understand what variables could be used to categorize someone's music taste.
-We worked to understand how to take something experienced auditorally and translate that into a visual language that resonated with the listener.
+We worked to understand how to take something experienced through listening and translate that into a visual language that resonated with the listener.

 We explored all of the variables offered in the Spotify API and compared them with the music our group was familiar with to test how well each of the variables captured the music.

 ![API data](/work/synThread/images/apiexploration.png)